-ADLAB PRO Project: Intellectual Output 1 Agnieszka Chmiel and Iwona Mazur University of Poznan (Lead)
+ADLAB PRO PROJECT: INTELLECTUAL OUTPUT 1 Agnieszka Chmiel and Iwona Mazur (Adam Mickiewicz University in Poznan) (Lead of IO1)

 The project summary was followed by a presentation on the findings from the assessment of the existing AD training practices completed in the first intellectual output.
 This assessment included examining existing courses in AD offered by universities and other independent bodies.
 Various aspects such as their duration, area of specialisation along with their focus on approach and evaluation were taken into consideration.
 Close to 200 courses were appraised with an almost even split between academic and non-academic courses.